-There are two sites for CBTS that you should bookmark because you will need to return to them often.
+There are three sites for CBTS that you should bookmark because you will need to return to them often.

-- 1) www.cbtspathway.org is where all our online classes, except live classes, are taught.
+1) www.cbtspathway.org is where all our online classes are taught.

 2) The Student Resources page on cbtseminary.org is also very important.
-You will need to return here often for: - Semester enrollment fee payment. - Various forms. - Request a syllabus to see what is required in a course before you actually register - Class deadline extension if you find you cannot complete a class in the allotted time. - Financial Aid Request form - Request a Student ID card - Up-to-date style guides and templates. - Live class schedules and registration links. - Reviewing Programs, Policies, & Procedures.
+You will need to return here often for:

+- Various forms. - Request a syllabus to see what is required in a course before you actually register - Class deadline extension if you find you cannot complete a class in the allotted time. - Financial Aid Request form - Up-to-date style guides and templates. - Live class schedules and registration links. - Reviewing Programs, Policies, & Procedures.